 How can I create custom maps and let them display in the standard map view?

-LD-Log supports the offline map formats 'Osmdroid SQLite', 'Osmdroid Zip', 'MBTiles' and 'Osmdroid GEMF'.
+LD-Log supports the offline map formats 'Osmdroid SQLite', 'Osmdroid Zip', 'MBTiles', 'Osmdroid GEMF' and 'Mapsforge'.
 There are maps in those formats to be downloaded around the internet.
 With tools such as 'Mobile Atlas Creator' (MOBAC)

 you may also create custom maps from various sources in these formats.
 In conjunction with other software like QGIS